Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Deposit Payment

-The deposit fee must be applied to each transaction involving covered products and clearly identified on all invoices.
+The deposit fee, set at €0.10 (ten cents), must be applied to each transaction involving covered products and clearly identified on all invoices.
 Producers must ensure this amount is properly itemised in every issued invoice.

 Audits